-$$ln(X){ijt} = \alpha_0 + \beta_1 (D) + \gamma{jt} + \varepsilon{ijt...(2)}$$ where i denotes firm and j export market.
+$$ln(X){ijt} = \alpha_0 + \beta_1 (D) + \gamma{jt} + \varepsilon{ijt....(2)}$$ where i denotes firm and j export market.
 The dependent variables are intensive margins (value of exports per firm by market) and extensive margins (the number of HS8 products per firm by market, and number of markets by firm).
 The explanatory variable, D, is a dummy that takes the values of '1' for hinterland firms and '0' for costal. γ{jt} are market-year fixed effects.
 The regressions include control for firm size.

-The negative and statistically significant coefficient on the dummy variable indicate that, on average, exports of firms located in hinterland (further from shipping facilities) are lower to the tune of 15% (column 1).
+The negative and statistically significant coefficient on the dummy variable indicate that remoteness from sea ports negatively affects both IM (column 1) and EM (columns 2 and 3).
+On average, exports of firms located in hinterland (further from shipping facilities) are lower to the tune of 15% (column 1).
 Moreover, these firms ship a narrower set of products and serve a smaller number of markets.
-Distance from sea ports, therefore, seems to negatively affect both IM (column 1) and EM (columns 2 and 3).